• Skip to primary navigation

 Sweet Potato Souffle served in a white bowl.

 You also want to take care to use unsalted butter in this dish as it will give you more control over the sodium in your finished dish.
+Make sure your butter is cold, and not at room temperature for this recipe.
 As for the light brown sugar, it has a rich molasses flavor to it and is the perfect complement to sweet potatoes!

 Evaporated milk (not to be confused with sweetened condensed milk) is milk that has been through a heating process, removing about 60% of its moisture.
 Therefore, it is rich, thick and an overall great product for adding creaminess to Sweet Potato Soufflé, as well as great dairy flavor, without all of the extra water content.
 However, if you would like to sub in half-and-half or cream, feel free to do so.